rbadillap/kotal-documentation/docs/ethereum/reference/genesis.md

 ## mixHash

-`mixHash` is combined with nonce to prove effort spent to create block.
+`mixHash` is combined with the nonce to prove the effort spent to create a block.

 `mixHash` is optional.